centreon/centreon-documentation/versioned_docs/version-21.10/getting-started/analyze-resources-availability.md

 Here is a example based on a typical requirement for basic use of Centreon MBI: monitoring the availability of IT resources.
-In this scenario, the company\'s IT manager in charge of the European network tells us that the routers seem at times unreachable and wants us to analyze the problem.
+In this scenario, the company's IT manager in charge of the European network tells us that the routers seem at times unreachable and wants us to analyze the problem.
 To respond we have to retrieve information on the availability of the routers located in Europe.